Stutimaha/Ahead-App-Redesign/README.md

 ## Deployment

-The project is deployed and can be accessed [here](https://density-exchange-stutimahajan.netlify.app/).
+The project is deployed and can be accessed [here](https://density-exchange-stutimahajan.netlify.app/){:target="_blank"}.

 ## Video Demonstration

-For a demonstration of the project, please watch the [video here](<video-link>).
+For a demonstration of the project, please watch the [video here](https://youtu.be/TmdA1Qi_Glo).

 ## Tech Stack